-by the brain that tell the legs to walk.
+Patient Kristopher (Kris) Boesen underwent spine surgery with Dr. Charles Liu where stem cells were injected to spine to help 'BIONIC SUIT': to help people with paraplegia walk Continued from page 1 will be to decode the signals generated by the brain that tell the legs to walk.
 Patients with epilepsy who have had electrodes implanted in the brain by Liu as part of their workup for surgical treatment of epilepsy will have brain signals recorded while they are walking.
-These signals will be decoded to control a wearable robotic exoskeleton by Zoran Nenadic, DSc, professor of biomedical engineering, and An Do, MD, assistant professor of neurology, from UCI investigator and professor of electrical engineering and computer science at UCI, will develop miniaturized electronics to make these processes fully implantable in patients.
-In the later phases of the project, these concepts will be tested in spinal cord injury patients.
+These signals will be decoded to control a wearable robotic exoskeleton by Zoran Nenadic, DSc, professor of biomedical engineering, and An Do, MD, assistant professor of neurology, from UCI., assistant professor of neurology, from UCI.
+Richard Andersen, PhD professor of neuroscience at Caltech, will work on methods of generating artificial sensation from the robotic exoskeleton by applying stimulation to the brain using implanted electrodes, allowing patients to "feel" while they walk. to "feel" while they walk.
+Payam Heydari, PhD, the project's lead principal investigator and professor of electrical engineering and computer science at UCI, will develop miniaturized electronics to make these processes fully implantable in patients.
+In the later phases of the project, these concepts will be tested in spinal cord injury patients. in spinal cord injury patients.
+"We want to create a paradigm shift for what's possible for patients who are paralyzed by finding engineering solutions to medical problems," Liu said.